 The Celts were forever at odds with Mother Rome.
 To my mind, this equates to a paradox or at least to a willing suspension of seeming opposites.
 On one hand they were as profoundly Catholic as any other sect of Medieval Christendom.
 They yearned to be part of the larger Christian family.
 That is the Celtic way.
 On the other, they ever marched to the beat of their own drum – a Catholicism swimming in the quasi-pagan, swarthier style of the brooding Celts.
 They were both in and out.

 We need the Celts because they insisted on the equality of all people in the eyes of God.
 They celebrated an egalitarianism in everything even allowing women to perform the Mass, a heresy of the first order even in contemporary, post Vatican II Catholicism!
 While worshippers throughout Europe frequented any number of great cathedrals, the Celts preferred smaller, homemade altars around which they would celebrate a deeply intimate Eucharist.
 Especially irksome to Rome was their liturgical calendar taken more from Druidic astrology than the accepted Church calendar.
-They were rogue in every imaginable way!
+Rogues to the core, what’s not to love?

 We need the Celts because of the monastic communities that flowered in Britain and elsewhere that became centers of classical education and learning, even possessive of literature outlawed by the Holy Roman Empire.
 As such, it can be said without exaggeration that the Celts kept knowledge alive and growing throughout the Middle Ages.